-The story of every professional woman, when she gets a positive pregnancy test report:
+Here’s the story of every professional woman, when she gets a positive pregnancy test report:

-One Thursday evening, my friend called me.
+On Thursday evening, my friend called me.
 She was flustered and insisted me to visit her at once.

 I was worried and confused so I rushed to her place immediately.
 I was even more surprised to find her crying as she opened the door and hugged me.
 I asked her anxiously, “What happened?
 Why are you crying?
 What is bothering you?”